-DCYF identified 73 foster homes where the license was due for renewal during the first Reporting Period, and a child was placed in the home during the Reporting Period.
-For seventeen of those 73 foster homes, DCYF identified that background checks were conducted for all household members age 18 or older within 30 days of the due date for the renewal, and that a home inspection was conducted within 30 days of that same due date.
-This statewide outcome of 23.29 percent falls short of the 85 percent threshold described in Section 7.2 of the Settlement Agreement.
+DCYF identified 131 foster homes where the license was due for renewal during the third Reporting Period, and a child was placed in the home during the Reporting Period.
+For 50 of those 131 foster homes, DCYF identified that background checks were conducted for all household members age 18 or older within 30 days of the due date for the renewal, and that a home inspection was conducted within 30 days of that same due date.
+This statewide outcome of 38.17 percent falls short of the 85 percent threshold described in Section 7.4 of the Settlement Agreement.

-PCG conducted a case review of all 73 applicable foster homes in order to identify whether background checks had been conducted on all household members age 18 or older, and whether a home inspection had been conducted within 30 days of the license due date.
-In each of the 73 cases reviewed, PCG found that the outcome reported by DCYF (whether it indicated a successful case or a non-compliant case) was accurate.
+PCG conducted a case review of all 50 foster homes where DCYF's performance was evaluated as a "success" on this measure in order to identify whether background checks had been conducted on all household members age 18 or older, and whether a home inspection had been conducted within 30 days of the license due date.
+In each of the 50 cases reviewed, PCG found that the outcome reported by DCYF was accurate.

-DCYF evaluated outcomes for all 73 applicable kinship home applications due during the Reporting Period, and the statistical validity of those results did not need to be calculated.
+DCYF evaluated outcomes for all 131 applicable kinship home applications due during the Reporting Period, and the statistical validity of those results did not need to be calculated.
 Similarly, since PCG did not review a sample of cases, the statistical validity of PCG's case review did not need to be calculated.

-During the first Reporting Period, the size of the universe of licensure renewals coming due (73 renewals) was sufficiently small that PCG conducted a case review of all cases.
-The Monitoring

-Team recommends that this evaluation of all eligible cases continue in future Reporting Periods.
-No change to the case reviews conducted during the first Reporting Period will be required.
+During the third Reporting Period, the size of the universe of licensure renewals coming due where DCYF identified timely completion of background checks (50 renewals) was sufficiently small that PCG conducted a case review of all successful cases.
+The Monitoring Team recommends that nis evaluation of all eligible cases continue in future Reporting Periods.
+No change to the case eviews conducted during the third Reporting Period will be required. е